How to Deal with Demotivated Employees in Your Team

 How Does Low Employee Motivation Impact Business?

-The consequences of low employee motivation are as numerous as the number of its causes.
+The consequences of demotivation in workplace are as numerous as the number of its causes.
 And of course, organisations are the first to pay the price of employees’ disengagement.
 It’s important to keep in mind that a lack of motivation can be contagious.
 Sometimes, all you need is one demotivated employee to lead the pack and affect the rest of the team.

-In fact, when employees experience low levels of motivation, they are often stressed, aggressive, and reluctant to engage in any type of communication.
+In fact, when you are demotivated at work, you are often stressed, aggressive, and reluctant to engage in any type of communication.
 Demotivation is a real obstacle to building efficient work relationships that are productive and constructive.
 Moreover, it can initiate a dangerous vicious circle that impacts negatively overall business performance and work quality.

 Low levels of employee motivation have seven main consequences: